 However, the type of cheese you choose can make a substantial impact on the total fat content of the meal as a whole.

 Full-fat cheddar supplies well over 8 grams of fat per ounce, whereas half-fat cheddar will supply around 4 grams.
+This would make a good substitute for a healthy spaghetti bolognese meal.

 But if you want to really keep the fat down without sacrificing the taste, there's always Parmesan cheese.
 Its strong taste means that you only need a small amount to produce that all-important cheesy flavour.

-Making spaghetti bolognese nutritionally complete
+Making spaghetti bolognese healthy and nutritionally complete

 Make this dish with whole-wheat spaghetti, turkey mince and a low-fat homemade sauce, and you've already got yourself a meal that is rich in complex carbohydrates, protein and a number of nutrients and yet which is also low in fat.